Frank Taylor (journalist): Family life

 Taylor died of cancer in London in 2002 aged 81.
 He is survived by his wife Peggy and two journalist sons, Andrew MacDonald, of the Financial Times, and Alastair, of The Sun.

 Awards and honours

-Frank Taylor was appointed an Officer of the Order of the British Empire (OBE) in 1978 for services to sport and sport journalism.
+In 1973, Taylor was appointed an Officer of the Order of the British Empire (OBE) for his services to sport and sports journalism.

-The Queen's Silver Jubilee Medal.
+In 1977, he would receive the Queen's Silver Jubilee Medal.

 Honorary member of the British Sports Writers' Association.

 Memory

 The European Sportsman and Sportswoman of the Year Award was named the Frank Taylor Trophy since 2003 in honour of the former president of both AIPS and UEPS.